-- Online Writing Center – Tutorials, presentations, and web resources to help online students follow graduate-level writing standards.
+- Online Writing Center – Tutorials, presentations, and web resources to help online students follow academic writing standards.

 - Supplemental Instruction (SI) – Ask questions and get live feedback from instructors in these additional help sessions available for specific online courses.

 - Jerry Falwell Library – Thousands of periodicals and scholarly journals available to online students through the Jerry Falwell Library Research Portal.

 - Tutor.com – Free, one-on-one tutoring from the comfort of your own home available 24/7.

-- Tutorial Videos and Live Webinars – Webinars and tutorial videos are a great way for you to supplement your education with instructional media that can minimize stress, provide insight into process and procedures you might have questions about and make you feel more a part of Liberty University and all we have to offer.
+- Tutorial Videos and Live Webinars – Webinars and tutorial videos are a great way for you to supplement your education with instructional media that can minimize stress, provide insight into processes and procedures you might have questions about, and make you feel more a part of Liberty University and all we have to offer.

 - Career Center – Valuable career development opportunities for online students and alumni such as career fairs and the Handshake network.

 Liberty University’s Online Library

 Liberty University’s Jerry Falwell Library has many online resources available for you to learn more about the research process and find the information you need for a project!
 With our live, full-time research assistants and librarians, you can get the online tutoring or academic support you need to reach your highest potential in scholarship.

 - Online Library – A directory of all the Library’s online resources and online student academic support services.